 About The Dirt

-The Dirt, a locally produced company based in Los Angeles, focuses on “super natural personal care” and started because founder Shannon Drake was dissatisfied with the green-washing of supposedly “natural” products.
+The Dirt, a local Los Angeles based oral care company, focuses on “super natural personal care” and started because founder Shannon Drake was dissatisfied with the greenwashing of supposedly “natural” toothpaste.

 About Georganics toothpaste

-Georganic toothpaste uses calcium carbonate and sodium bicarbonate bases, which are said to be rich in enamel-strengthening minerals that reduce tooth sensitivity.
+It features calcium carbonate and sodium bicarbonate bases, said to be rich in enamel-strengthening minerals that reduce tooth sensitivity.

-They make not only toothpastes, but oil pulling mouthwashes, bamboo floss, dental supplement vitamins, and super handy mouthwash tabs, which are GREAT on the go.
+Beyond toothpaste, they also make oil pulling mouthwashes, bamboo floss, dental supplements, and travel-handy zero waste mouthwash tabs, which are perfect for life on the go.

-All products come in biodegradable or reusable packaging and are made to order, so they’re not sitting on the shelf for months before you get them.
+All products come in biodegradable or reusable packaging and are made to order in England using many locally sourced ingredients.

-If you’re in the UK, you can also return any Georganics products and components at not cost as part of their “Zero To Landfill scheme”.
+If you’re in the UK, you can also return any Georganics products and components at no cost as part of their “Zero To Landfill scheme”.

-Their products are all cruelty free and vegan (except, strictly speaking, for their silk floss which is “obtained only once the worms have hatched and cocoons are vacant.
+Their products are cruelty free and vegan except their silk floss which is “obtained only once the worms have hatched and cocoons are vacant.
 Made in a way that is more humane to silkworms than many traditional methods”.

-All of which are free of fluoride, SLS/SLEs, Parabens, Chemicals/fillers, flavouring or preservatives.
+All options are free of fluoride, SLS/SLEs, parabens, chemicals/fillers, flavoring, palm oil, or preservatives.

-Instead these zero waste tooth powders are made from detoxifying clays, whitening bicarbonate soda, remineralising calcium carbonate, Western Australian salt and Stevia powder.
+These zero waste tooth powders are made from detoxifying clays, whitening bicarbonate soda, remineralizing calcium carbonate, Western Australian salt, and stevia powder.

-Their toothpowders are cruelty-free and vegan and come initially in a nice looking glass jar, following which you can buy refills, sent in 100% post-consumer recycled paper envelopes.
+Their glass jar toothpowders are cruelty-free and vegan friendly, with subsequent orders sent in 100% post-consumer recycled paper toothpaste envelopes.

 About Dirty Hippie

-Historically, they have been palm oil free but their supplier of Cetearyl olivate and Sorbitan olivate (palm oil derivatives) can no longer be guaranteed to be palm free so Dirty Hippie is in the process of looking for another supplier.
-Note that their tooth powder is still palm oil free.
+Historically, they were palm oil free but their supplier of cetearyl olivate and sorbitan olivate (palm oil derivatives) can no longer be guaranteed to be palm free so Dirty Hippie is in the process of looking for alternative suppliers.

 For sourcing ingredients, they purchase through fair trade channels, buy local or grow their own raw ingredients.